-Just as the background supplies its subtile and rural hints, the ancient city of Jerusalem was too surrounded by mountains...
-There is indeed such a place in South-Africa, today know as Umthatha, which means beloved in Xhosa.
+Just as the background supplies its subtile and rural hints, giving away its location as either KwaZulu Natal or Eastern Cape even, the ancient city of Jerusalem was too said to have been surrounded by mountains.
+These places, described in the Bible are indeed real and all located in South-Africa.
+Now speculators have long thought about Umthatha, which means beloved or more correct Take him Father in Xhosa.
 A trait The Saviour Himself said would be the name of that particular city (Revelation 20:9).
-Today, this Beloved city is to be found somewheres in the South African interior, also know as KwaZulu Natal and Eastern Cape.
+Today, this Beloved city is to be found somewheres in the Southern African interior.

 Anyways, interestingly enough when thinking of how the ancient Xhosas regarded time in general, Peires actually writes something of notice in House of Phalo (Pieres, 1981:7):

 "The Xhosas reckoned time by the sky.
 A particular hour was indicated by pointing to the sun`s position at that time.
 Months were calculated according to the moon.
 The year began in June when the Pleiades (iSilimela) singled the start of the ploughing and ended with Canopus (UCanzibe) which pointed to the harvest. "